Overview

 Model Context Protocol (MCP)

-Zencoder supports multiple MCP connection protocols and approaches to ensure maximum compatibility with different server implementations:- Standard stdio communication: For local MCP servers running as subprocesses
+Supported connection protocols:- Standard stdio communication: For local MCP servers running as subprocesses

 - Streamable HTTP connections: For remote MCP servers using HTTP-based communication